 Botox first became popular as a way to reduce wrinkles and facial lines.
-But today, it is proving to also be effective in treating conditions that involve pain and/or overactive muscles when administered by a trained and experienced professional.
+But being treated with Botox injections for TMJ problems has become very popular.
+It is effective in treating pain and/or overactive muscles – when administered by a trained and experienced professional.

-As an orofacial dentist, I often turn to Botox for my TMJ patients whose painful symptoms have not responded to the traditional first-line therapies such as exercises, medications, relaxation techniques, oral appliances, etc.,
+As an orofacial pain specialist, I often turn to Botox for TMJ symptoms in patients whose pain has not responded to traditional first-line therapies such as exercises, medications, relaxation techniques, oral appliances, etc.,

-If you’re at a point where nothing has provided relief from painful TMJ symptoms, Botox injections in your masseter muscles could be the next step.
-Your masseters are the big muscles that bring your teeth together and bulge when you clench your teeth.
+If you’re at a point where nothing has provided relief from your painful TMJ symptoms, Botox injections for TMJ could be the next step.
+Botox is injected into your masseter muscles – the big muscles that bring your teeth together and bulge when you clench your teeth.

-Naturally, there are a lot of questions that pop up when I recommend Botox injections to a patient.
-Here are three of the most common questions I get and my answers:
+Naturally, a lot of questions pop up when I recommend Botox injections for TMJ to my patients.
+Here are three of them:

-3 Frequently Asked Questions About Botox Injections in the Masseter Muscles
+3 Frequently Asked Questions Botox Injections For TMJ

 “One side of my face has a more developed masseter muscle than the other side.
-Will Botox improve the symmetry of my face?”
+Will Botox for TMJ improve the symmetry of my face?”

 Don’t go forward until you find a practitioner who is highly trained and experienced in this type of treatment.

-“How do I know if, or when, I will need more Botox in my masseter muscles?”
+“How do I know if, or when, I will need more Botox injection for TMJ?”